openshift-psap/specfem-client/documentation/specfem_blog.md

 (see [Running the Mesher with MPI](running-the-mesher) for further details about the MPI execution) for running Specfem simulation.

-The last action of the GO client after the solve execution is to run a helper pod that will help us retrieving Specfem solver output logs to the workstation.
-This simple pod receives the shared volume and `cat`s the content of the log.
-In the GO client, we wait for the completion of the pod, and save to disk the content of the pod's log, and we give a unique name to the file (eg, `specfem.solver-1proc-8cores-32nex_20200827_140133.log`) to simplify the benchmark of the Specfem execution on OpenShift that will follow this task.
+The last action of the GO client after the solver execution is to run a helper pod that retrieves Specfem solver output logs and saves it in the local workstation.
+This simple pod receives the shared volume and `cat`s the content of the log file.
+In the GO client, we wait for the completion of the pod, and save to disk the content of the pod's log, and we give a unique name to the file (eg, `specfem.solver-1proc-8cores-32nex_20200827_140133.log`) to simplify the benchmark of the Specfem execution on OpenShift.